The Maybe Story (Chinese Farmer)

 — Alan Watts

-If you want to learn more about Alan Watts or watch free lectures, they can be found here on YouTube.
+If you want to learn more about Alan Watts or watch free lectures, you can find them here on YouTube.

 Relevant posts include:

-If you’d like to know more about my work for brands and cultures, go here; and with Entrepreneurs, go here.
+If you’d like to know more about my consulting and coaching work for leaders, cultures, and brands, go here.

 The Beautiful Business